gsirhc/AdvancedTail/README.md

 1. Download the release executable from the [/AdvancedTail/Tail/bin/Release Folder](https://github.com/gsirhc/AdvancedTail/tree/master/Tail/bin/Release)
 2. Place anywhere on your system and run.

+### Downloading Source
+You are of course welcome to download the source.
+AdvancedTail source was written using Visual Studio 2015 Community Edition.
+With Visual Studio installed, simply open the Tail.sln file.
+There are a few Nuget packages to download which Visual Studio should do automatically.

 ### Features in Detail

 ![Main Form](https://raw.githubusercontent.com/gsirhc/AdvancedTail/master/screenshots/main2.png)